janoujan/OC-P2-booki/README.md

 ### What I learned

 HTML5 / CSS3 & integrations subtilities

-### what I can improve
+Integrate content according to a model

-Gosh! it's time to learn SASS and organise your CSS... what a mess!!! 🤣😆🤣
+Implement a responsive interface